IneffableChris/SeestadtVision/README.md

 In this mode people can see how the city currently looks like and how it will look like in the future, after the buildings are fully built.
 Sadly, this mode needs correct images and data regarding those futuristic views, which is why the technology and development of the mode is done, while the images aren't set, due to lack of information.
-The images themselves can be switched easily though, which is why users don't need to be concerned at all.
+The images themselves can be switched easily though, which is why users don't need to be concerned at all and can freely adjust the mode to their needs.

 ### Screenshots